Newcastle survive early red to beat Gloucester

 Yet when Palframan was shown a red card for a shoulder to head tackle, Newcastle's gameplan was severely hindered and Gloucester instantly scored.

-The Cherry and Whites diverted from their usual line-out and driving maul to throw the ball long in the set-piece, from which Thorley powered over between two tacklers.
+The Cherry and Whites diverted from their usual line-out to dummy a driving maul and throw the ball long in the set-piece, from which Thorley powered over between two tacklers.

 Still, they saw multiple chances go begging.
 Radwan produced the play of the day, racing back from distance to tap the ball down and deny Thorley a sure-fire second score, and Jordy Reid then had a try ruled for a knock-on in the build-up.
 Brett Connon's penalty on half-time kept Newcastle right in the game.